brookstco/Local-Image-Tagger/README.md

 - Make the image viewer able to open image files outside of the program like any other viewer app.
 I work with pixel art a lot, so the viewer has benefits, and it is already installed, so making it more versatile is good.

+- Import tag/file information through some file type.
+Like importing a .txt.
+Would allow for faster tagging for files if the user know exactly how they should be tagged, and opens a way to auto tag images imported from online.

 - Read in image metadata.
 It should be easy just a bit time consuming, but it wasn't critical, so I haven't supported it yet.

 - Allow for basic file editing.
 Changing file/directory names.
 This makes keeping the DB updated easier if you do it in-app rather than outside.

 - Tags that change program settings.
 I want this so I can give a rendering tag to pixel art images, so that the image viewer will automatically have them render NN and everything else linear.

-- Import tag/file information through some file type.
-Like importing a .txt.
-Would allow for faster tagging for files if the user know exactly how they should be tagged, and opens a way to auto tag images imported from online.

 - Database Backup.
 This can already be backup just by copying the DB somewhere else, but giving an in-app way to do it, as well as an automatic/ easy way to do it would help.
 Along with that, give a way to import databases.

+- Multi-platform.
+I have never planned to make this for mobile, but making MacOS and Linux versions would be good.
+This is not possible with the current WPF, but there are options, so it should be possible without much difficulty, just time consuming.

 ### Alternatives: